-Medical Insurance Plan Contribution: 85% of current service and disability retirees who retired before July 1, 2013 are assumed to receive a monthly medical insurance continuation benefit of \$100 per month.
+Medical Insurance Plan Contribution: 75% of current service and disability retirees who retired before July 1, 2013 are assumed to receive a monthly medical insurance continuation benefit of \$100 per month.

 Deferred Vested Participants: Complete census data on deferred vested participants was not available.
-The actuarial accrued liabilities for Act 447 and Act 1 members have been increased by 5% to approximate the value of the liability on behalf of deferred vested participants.
+The GASB 67 actuarial accrued liabilities for the System have been increased by 2.5% to approximate the value of the liability on behalf of deferred vested participants.

-Service Purchase and Data Reporting Issues: Active liabilities for benefits earned prior to June 30, 2013 are increased by 20% for members of Act 447 to approximate the value of service purchases not yet reflected in the census data, and also data reporting issues, including members who have higher past salaries than provided in the valuation census data, and members who are reported as participating in Act 1 or System 2000 while active but who retire under Act 447.
+Service Purchase and Data Reporting Issues: Active liabilities for benefits earned prior to June 30, 2013 are increased by 20% for members of Act 447 to approximate the value of service purchases not yet reflected in the census data, and also data reporting issues, including members who have higher past salaries than provided in the valuation census data, and members who are reported as participating in Act 1, System 2000, or Act 3 while active but who retire under Act 447.